 From Figure 5, car-mode offering high accessibility to destinations is an expected outcome given the car-oriented design of North American cities (Saeidizand, Fransen, and Boussauw 2022).
 However, access by non-car modes is great within many DAs in Hamilton-Central (Q3 and Q4).
 As well, cycling provides some access to destinations (Q1) in more rural communities.
 While car ownership is high in Hamilton, not everyone has access to a private vehicle: 13% of Hamilton households (Data Management Group 2018) own zero vehicles.
 Unconstrained access is insightful in illustrating the spatial accessibility to destinations that people may have, but it does not account for how the overall access provided by the transportation systems to destinations is allocated to different mode-using populations.
 This lack of consideration may conjure misleading conclusions, namely the inflated promise of lower access-providing modes.

-CONSTRAINED ACCESS
+CONSTRAINED ACCESS TO CARE

 Consider cycling: the access provided by this mode looks promising when examining the results of the cumulative opportunity measure (Figure 5) in part because interpreting cycling access against the much higher access providing car-mode is difficult.
 So in conceptualising the amount of accessibility available in the region as a total, in other words constraining accessibility in the region and proportionally allocating it to mode-using populations based on their population and travel cost balancing factors, one can answer how many opportunities are available to those using the cycling-mode considering the allocation to the other three mode-using populations.
 This comparison cannot be addressed using unconstrained accessibility, but can be explored using constrained accessibility, shown in Figure 6.